cgpdavid/public_files/README.md

 Lastly, for full-pc setup scripts and scrips with API keys and other sensitive information:
 I also have a secondary private repo with those scripts.
 Please teams message David to request access.

+Check the file for how to use these:
+QUICK SCRIPTS FOR TECHS.txt